 Some people also sprout nuts, including almonds, cashews, walnuts, and peanuts.

-When a seed germinates, a chemical reaction takes place.
-This process is thought to make it easier for a body to absorb vitamins including iron, zinc, and vitamin C, says Reem Jabr, MA, RD, LDN, a dietitian and clinical nutrition manager at Cambridge Health Alliance near Boston.
+The sprouting process may make it easier for a body to absorb nutrients including iron, zinc, and vitamin C, says dietitian Reem Jabr, a nutrition therapist in the Boston area.

 Another possible perk: Broccoli sprouts might help prevent cancer.
 They have more natural chemicals called glucosinolates than regular broccoli.
 Glucosinolates have shown promise against bladder cancer in lab tests on animals.
 It's not yet clear if the same is true for people, but "there is a lot of interest" in that, says Steve Schwartz, PhD, an Ohio State University food science professor, who has studied broccoli sprouts.

 Sprouting breaks down a seed.
 That means less work for your digestive system, says Elisabetta Politi, RD, nutrition director at the Duke Diet & Fitness Center in Durham, NC.

 "It would be a good choice for someone with a sensitive gut," she says.
 "For people with problems digesting certain foods, sprouted germs might seem better for them, and they are less allergenic to people with grain protein sensitivities."

 This was the case for Avery Pittman of Vermont.
 In high school, Pittman took methacycline for acne, which she says led to a lot of "gastrointestinal issues."
 Having tried various kinds of diets, she says that eating sprouts helps her prevent stomach problems.

 Pittman buys mung beans (a small, greenish legume) and lentils in bulk and sprouts them herself.
 She eats them in salads and tries to eat them daily.